 How do I make my car key fob work from far away?

-The solution to this problem is bizarre but amazingly simple.
+The solution to this problem is bizarre but amazingly simple, as detailed by Jalopnik.
 It’s quite a pain to struggle with your car key fob/remote control device, but your troubles will soon be over.
 To get your key fob to work from far away, just press the key fob to your head.

 Yes, you heard that correctly.
 Press the key fob to your head.
 You can also press the remote control device under your chin if you really want to garner some strange looks from other people.
 Any part of your head or face will do.
 Just don’t put the key fob in your mouth.